relativeorbit/actions-batch-demo/README.md

 # actions-batch-demo
 Demo repository for batch processing with Github Actions

+NOTE: you must be a member of this GitHub organization to successfully run the commands below, or you can fork this repository and add your own secrets.

 Install the [GitHub actions CLI](https://cli.github.com) in order to easily run workflows from the command line.
 Alternatively you can manually run workflows from the 'Actions' repository tab.
-NOTE: you must be a member of this GitHub organization to run these workflows, or you can fork this repository and add your own secrets (see below).

 This example workflow processes 2 public satellite images with open source software.
 The software uses multiprocessing to take advange of multiple CPU-cores, takes about 5 minutes to run, and generates about 30MB of output images.